Characterization of barycenters in the Wasserstein space by averaging optimal transport maps

 \section{Barycenter for measures supported on the real line}

-In this section, we prove the existence of the population barycenter $\mu^{\ast}$ of random measures supported on the real line i.e.\ we consider the case $d=1$ where $\Omega$ is a subset of $\RR$.
-In this setting, the proof of the existence of $\mu^{\ast}$ follows from the well known fact that if $\mu$ and $\nu$ are measures belonging to $\MM_{+}^{2}(\Omega)$ then
+In this section, we study some properties of the population barycenter $\mu^{\ast}$ of random measures supported on the real line i.e.\ we consider the case $d=1$ where $\Omega = [-r,r] \subset \RR$.
+In this setting, our characterization of $\mu^{\ast}$ will follow from the well known fact that if $\mu$ and $\nu$ are measures belonging to $\MM_{+}(\Omega)$ then

 where $F_{\nu}^{-1}$ (resp. $F_{\mu}^{-1}$) is the quantile function of $\nu$ (resp. $\mu$).
 This explicit expression for the Wasserstein distance allows a simple characterization of the barycenter of random measures.
-In particular, we prove equation \eqref{eq:expectmapping} which shows that (for $d=$1) computing a barycenter in the Wasserstein space amounts to take the expectation (in the usual sense) of the optimal mapping to transport a non-random reference measure $\mu_{0}$ onto $\mu_{\btheta}$.
+In particular, we prove that equation \eqref{eq:expectmapping} always holds for $d=1$.
+This result means that, in dimension 1, computing a barycenter in the Wasserstein space amounts to take the expectation (in the usual sense) of the optimal mapping to transport a fixed (non-random) reference measure $\mu_{0}$ onto $\mu_{\btheta}$.